Christy Sports – Snowboard Binding Buying Guide

 HOW TO CHOOSE THE RIGHT SNOWBOARD BINDINGS

-Binding size charts vary by brand.
-When purchasing a binding you will want to buy the size relative to your snowboard boot size.
-Consult the brand specific size chart to help you make the decision.
-If your boot is in-between binding sizes, we usually recommend selecting the smaller size.
+Binding size varies by brand.
+Most offer a small, medium, and large size, and some offer XL and XS sizes as well.
+When purchasing a binding, you will want to buy the size that corresponds with your snowboard boot size.
+Consult the size chart of the brand in question to make sure you select the proper size.
+If you are right in between sizes, we recommend going with the smaller size.